davidchatting/pointsnorth/README.md

 # Points North — games around round tables

 An experimental platform for multiplayer games around round tables.
+When you're sat around in a circle, with your phone in front of you, simply comparing the compass bearing can tell your position in the circle.
+Points North starts to explorte what interactions are then possible.
+To try it visit http://davidchatting.com/pointsnorth/, enable the compass, and show the QR code to your friends.
+Will work with any modern smartphone or tablet with a compass.

+This protoype currently supports two interactions:

+- **Tap** a device's shape to send it a `message`, flashing its screen
+- **Swipe** left/right to message whichever device is immediately to your left/right around the ring

 <!-- screenshot.png is regenerated on every push to main by
      .github/workflows/screenshot.yml (headless Chromium via Playwright,